Hamas frees 6 hostages but questions cloud Gaza ceasefire's future

 The ceasefire deal has paused the deadliest and most devastating fighting ever between Israel and Hamas, but there are fears the war will resume after the first phase ends.

 Hamas has said it will release four bodies next week, completing the first phase.
-After that, Hamas will hold about 60 hostages — about half believed to be alive.
+After that, Hamas will hold over 60 hostages — about half believed to be alive.

 Talks on the ceasefire’s second phase are yet to start, but negotiations are likely to be more difficult.

 Hamas has said it won't release the remaining captives without a lasting ceasefire and full Israeli withdrawal from Gaza.
-Netanyahu, with the full backing of the Trump administration, says he's committed to destroying Hamas' military and governing capacities and returning all hostages, goals widely seen as mutually exclusive.
+Netanyahu, with the backing of U.S. President Donald Trump's administration, says he's committed to destroying Hamas' military and governing capacities and returning all hostages, goals widely seen as mutually exclusive.

-An Israeli official said Netanyahu would meet with security advisers on Saturday evening about the ceasefire's future.
-The official, who spoke on condition of anonymity because the meeting had not been formally announced, said discussions would focus “on the goal of returning all our hostages, alive and dead.”
+An Israeli official said Netanyahu would meet with security advisers on Saturday evening about the ceasefire's future, focusing “on the goal of returning all our hostages, alive and dead.”
+The official spoke on condition of anonymity because the meeting had not been formally announced.

 Freed hostages bring relief and a sign of life